owlbarn/tutorial/planning.md

 - Benchmarking could be added at the end of AEOS.
 The figures need to be re-drawn with smaller size.

-- Organise existing content on count-sketch, regression, interpolation, root-finding, Orthogonal polynomials, kmeans, svm, etc. Put them into existing chapters for now.

-- Algorithmic Differentiation: require Calvin's help

 - Our content should be between that of scientific computation and data science.

 - Pay attention to topics that multiple book cover; perhaps we should also include them.

 - We don't have to, or better not to, strictly process chapter by chapter.
 Dump contents and discuss examples for now.
 It's OK to leave a note that says "a reference/exmaple should be here".

 - No need to change the content now following the other books; but just keep in mind what a publishable structure should look like, and later we can re-arrange the order of contents.
+Also note that if some functionality would take a lot of effort to add in Owl, then there is no need to include such content in the book for now.

+- The chapters are divided by topics, not strictly following Owl's code structure.

 ## Notes